My.EOU Portal Current Students Faculty/Staff

 ADVOCACY – When students have academic, financial or career questions, SSS advisors act on behalf of the students to and answers.

-To be considered for SSS, a student must be a U.S. citizen, national, or meet the residence requirements for federal student aid and be enrolled or accepted for enrollment at EOU
+To be considered for SSS, a student must be a U.S. citizen, national, or meet the residence requirements for federal student aid and be enrolled or accepted for enrollment at EOU and seeking a baccalaureate degree from EOU.

 Students must also meet one of the following requirements: